It is not an easy thing to acknowledge that you have a toxic family member.

 You have recognized all the adverse effects it has on your body and your psyche, but now what?

-You have been worried about what other members of your family are going to think.
+Are you worried about what other members of your family are going to think?

 You know that the person is going to paint you in the most unfavorable light, and maybe you worry they will take sides.